 « Previous Page

-Tracheostomy is sometimes used to treat obstructive
+Tracheostomy is surgery that is sometimes used to treat obstructive

 sleep apnea (OSA).
 In this surgery, the surgeon

 creates a permanent opening in the neck to the windpipe (trachea).
 He or she

 then puts a tube into the opening to let air in.

 The time needed for the opening in the neck to heal

 A tracheostomy is done only if you have

 severe sleep apnea, other treatments have failed, and

 other forms of surgery won't work for you.